-As non-essential retail prepares to reopen on June 15 UK consumers are reluctant to return to normal life, with seven in 10 uncomfortable going shopping according to the second EY Future Consumer Index.
+As non-essential retail prepares to reopen on June 15, UK consumers are reluctant to return to ”normal life” seven in 10 uncomfortable going shopping according to the second EY Future Consumer Index.

 Although grocery stores have remained open throughout lockdown, just 25% said that they currently feel comfortable in supermarkets.
 Of the 1,017 consumers surveyed, 80% also said they would feel uncomfortable trying clothes on in the newly reopened fashion stores.